Need a Civil Law lawyer in TAS?

 Trees

 Neighbourhood disputes relating to trees and plants in Tasmania are governed by the Neighbourhood Disputes About Plants Act 2017.
-Such disputes often arise when a plant overhangs a dividing fence, cause a nuisance or interfere with a person’s use and enjoyment of a property.
+Tree disputes often arise when a tree overhangs a dividing fence, causes a nuisance or interferes with a person’s use and enjoyment of a property.

 If the neighbour does not take action in response to the Notice, you can apply to the Resource Management and Planning Appeal Tribunal.
 The Tribunal will only make an order if you can show that you have made reasonable attempts to resolve the matter directly with the neighbour.